 ITA is committed to learning from and adapting to the needs of British Columbia's economy, industry and labour, apprentices and training partners.
 Forecast labour market demand for skilled trades workers is heavily influenced by economic factors.
-Construction is a major employer of skilled trades and residential and associated industrial and commercial construction remains a strong economic sector in the Lower Mainland, Southern Vancouver Island and the Okanagan.
+Residential, industrial, commercial and institutional construction are major employers of skilled trades persons in the Lower Mainland, Southern Vancouver Island and the Okanagan.
 Lumber shipments and manufacturing sales posted year-over-year gains throughout much of 2016.
-However, other sectors, including non-residential construction, oil and gas, and mining have experienced mixed economic performance.
+However, other sectors, including mining and oil and gas, have experienced mixed economic performance.
 In addition, some skilled trade workers impacted by the economic slowdown in Alberta have moved to B.C., creating more competition for jobs in certain areas of the province.
 Looking forward, the 2025 B.C.
-Labour Market Outlook forecasts 109,000 job openings in trades occupations over the ten-year period out to 2025 (6,700 fewer openings than the 113,700 openings projected in the
+Labour Market Outlook forecasts 109,000 job openings in trades occupations over the ten-year period out to 2025 (6,700 fewer openings than the 113,700 openings projected in the 2024 Outlook).

-2024 Outlook).
 The primary driver is the long-term aging of the workforce across all industries.
-Up to 75 percent of the projected job openings are to replace retiring workers.
+Up to 75 per cent of the projected job openings are to replace retiring workers.

 ITA's success is closely linked to our ability to access the best possible industry intelligence and labour market information.
 We continue to build both internal capacity and external relationships to generate critical and timely information to support effective, data-driven decision-making.
 ITA's Industry Relations team works with 11 Sector Advisory Groups to validate B.C.
 Labour Market Outlook data, and ensure that government receives direct feedback from industry leaders.
 Industry has indicated a desire for innovation in trades training, particularly to help reduce apprentice time away from work to attend technical training.
 This desire needs to be balanced with industry's strong preference for safety and first-aid training, and for experiential learning wherein apprentices and trainees perform practical tasks in real or simulated work environments.
 Industry has also expressed the need for apprenticeship training to keep pace with the rapid development of technology in the trades, particularly in the automotive sector with the mass-market introduction of hybrid, electric and fuel cell vehicles.

 Innovation, stemming from ITA's ongoing work at both the provincial and national levels, is also paying dividends by improving apprentice mobility across Canada.
 Directed by the Forum of Labour Market Ministers, the Pan-Canadian harmonization project is on schedule, with Phase II comprising eight Red Seal trades.
 Phases III, IV and V are slated to harmonize an additional 15 Red Seal trades.
-The aim is to have harmonized training in effect for 90 percent of apprentices in Red Seal trades across Canada by 2020.
+The aim is to have harmonized training in effect for 30 trades that will cover 90 per cent of apprentices in Red Seal trades across Canada by 2020.